laurentmldev/metaindex/README.md

 # MetaindeX

 MetaindeX is a free open-source cataloger.
-It can be seen as a low-cost and accessible way of managing small or heavy well-organized datasets (i.e. where contents are already clean and arranged by metadata).
+It can be seen as aready-to-deploy application for managing small to heavy datasets.
+It supposes though that imported data is already properly organized (i.e. where contents are already clean and arranged by metadata) and does not offer embedded features to clean your data.

-It is typically useful if your data is too big for Excel or if you want statistics and plots about its contents.
+You will typically want to use it if your data is too big for smooth run with Excel or if you want statistics and plots about its contents.

 ## Features

-MetaindeX has 2 build flavours: standalone and server.
+MetaindeX can be install in 2 versions:
-    - Standalone edition is simpler to deploy and allows a single user to work with MetaindeX
+    - Standalone edition: it is simpler to deploy and allows a single user to work with MetaindeX offline (no need to be connected to internet)
-    - Server edition needs more configuration setup and is aiming to allow several users to work together on same server
+    - Server edition: needs more configuration setup and is aiming to allow several users to work together on a central server, generally deployed on internet or intranet of your organization.

-Standalone and Server Edition Features:
+Following Features are available in Standalone edition:
     - Import data from CSV/Excel/OpenOffice
     - Export data to CSV/Gephi
     - Navigate through your data either in cards or table view